deepak25519/UI5-COMPARISON-DEMO/PERFORMANCE_EXPLANATION.md

 - **Total**: 8-13ms per update
 - **3-4x slower** than React's Virtual DOM approach
 - Based on real-world Standard UI5 benchmarks

+Note: For parity we measure the Standard UI5 demo's update to include browser paint as well.
+When running in a live Standard UI5 context (iframe or same page), we capture the simulation end timestamp after a `requestAnimationFrame` tick so the measured value includes painting and DOM work performed by the browser.
+This keeps the React and Standard UI5 measurements comparable (both reflect time-to-paint).

 **4. Memory Estimation**
 ```javascript